Maidstone Lake Mirror – Full Moon Summer Edition-

 Lee & Mary Stewart, Lin Mixer, Sam Gorham, and Bert Desrochers, Bill Sanborn, Willy Barrett & Bob “Gator” Lancraft.

-The nomination period for next year’s award are due June 21, 2020.
+The nomination period for next year’s award will be due June 20, 2021.

 Please click on the link below to make a nomination.

 It is important to recognize those that have selflessly given so much to improve our community for the benefit of all.
 There is no other way to have done all the great work at the lake over the years without people who care, and will look beyond their own self-interest to serve a greater cause that will help preserve & improve our shared environment!

 Please review the boating safety highlights: http://maidstonelake.org/wp-content/uploads/2011/06/Vermont-Boating-Regulations1.pdf